Braid (hairstyle): African diaspora

-Braids are not usually worn year-round in black culture; they are instead alternated with other popular hairstyles such as hair twists, protective hairstyles and more.
-Curly Mohawk, Half Updo and Side-Swept Cornrows braids are some of the popular and preferred styles in black culture.
-As long as braids are done with a person's own hair, it can be considered as part of the natural hair movement.
+A number of braided hairstyles are closely associated with African Americans, who brought traditional African hairstyles with them to the Americas during the Atlantic slave trade.
+Cornrows, for example, originate from West Africa, but their English name refers to the fields of corn and sugarcane African slaves worked.
+Modern box braids resemble the chin-length braids of Ancient Egypt, but were popularized in a new, longer form by Black celebrities such as Janet Jackson in the 1993 film Poetic Justice and later by musicians like Beyoncé.

+Black American hairstyles have been the subject of controversies around respectability, racism and cultural appropriation.
 On July 3, 2019, California became the first US state to prohibit discrimination over natural hair.
-Governor Gavin Newsom signed the CROWN Act into law, banning employers and schools from discriminating against hairstyles such as dreadlocks, braids, afros, and twists.
+Governor Gavin Newsom signed the CROWN Act into law, banning employers and schools from discriminating against Black hairstyles such as dreadlocks, braids, afros, and twists.
 Later in 2019, Assembly Bill 07797 became law in New York state; it "prohibits race discrimination based on natural hair or hairstyles."

-Indian braids

-In India, braiding is common in both rural and urban areas.
-Girls are seen in twin braids especially in schools, though now it is becoming less common.
-Young girls usually have one long braid.
-Married women have a bun or a braided bun.
+The Americas